How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 A powerful launch isn’t a single post; it’s a campaign.
 Breaking it down into three phases is the best way to build anticipation and maximize sales.

 • The Tease Phase (Pre-Launch): About 1-2 weeks before you go live, start dropping hints.
-Share behind-the-scenes clips of your creative process on Instagram Stories.
+Share behind-the-scenes clips of your creative process.
 Run a poll asking your audience to vote on the cover design.
-The goal isn't to sell; it's to make your followers feel part of the journey.
+The goal isn’t to sell; it’s to make your followers feel part of the journey.

 • The Launch Phase (Go-Live): Create a sense of urgency.
 For the first 48-72 hours, offer an exclusive launch-day bonus, like a limited-time discount or an extra template pack for early birds.
-Go live on Instagram or TikTok to answer questions and give a tour of the product.
+Go live on Instagram or TikTok to answer questions.

-• The Post-Launch Phase (Sustain): The work isn’t done.
-Now, focus on social proof.
-Share testimonials, screenshots of positive DMs, and user-generated content from customers using your product.
-This builds trust and drives ongoing "evergreen" sales.
+• The Post-Launch Phase (Sustain): Share testimonials, screenshots of positive DMs from new customers, and user-generated content from customers using your product.
+This builds trust and drives ongoing evergreen sales.

 Digital Product Launch Checklist